 - The donor site usually heals in about 2 weeks.

-What are possible complications of a third-degree burn?
+What are the possible complications of a third-degree burn in a child?

 Possible complications can include:

 - Infections that may affect any part of the body, such as the lungs